All Episodes

 We got Mark Stein tomorrow, right?

-And uh Mark Davis from Dallas on Friday.
+And Mark Davis from Dallas on Friday.

 That's us.

-Mark Stein tomorrow and Mark Davis on Friday, and I will be back on Monday.
+Mark Stein tomorrow and Mark Davis on Friday.

-So we're going to do open line Friday on Wednesday today, meaning whatever you wish to call and talk about, feel free.
+So we're going to do Open Line Friday on Wednesday today, meaning whatever you wish to call and talk about, feel free.

-The telephone number is 800 282 at 2882.
+The telephone number is 800-282-2882.

 And if you want to send an email, I check those now and then.